-Financial assistance may be available from the Medical Research Council of Canada, the Alberta Heritage Foundation for Medical Research, the Alberta Mental Health Research Fund, grants to faculty members, and from other sources.
+Financial assistance may be available from the Medical Research Council of Canada, the Alberta Heritage Foundation for Medical Research, grants to faculty members, and from other sources.

 Requirements include the preparation and defense of a thesis based on research conducted by the candidate.